uc-cdis/gen3-qa/README.md

 ## Basic test writing

-• a test suite goes in `suites/../test.js`
+- a test suite goes in `suites/../test.js`
-• `test.js` imports a tasks and a questions module
+- `test.js` imports a tasks and a questions module
-• basic test structure:
+- basic test structure:
 ```
 run some task
 ask questions about whether the task result matches expectations
 ```

 # Gen3 Automated Integration Test
 This is the repository for managing integration tests used for Gen3 data commons.

 Frameworks/Tools:
 - CodeceptJS: primary testing framework ([docs](https://codecept.io/))
 - Chai: additional assertion writing ([docs](http://www.chaijs.com/api/))
 - Jenkins: CI, automated builds and tests

 # Setup
 ## General Info
 The testsuite is run either in Jenkins, when testing a build, or on a local machine, when developing tests.
 The setup is slightly different for each and is explained below.
-### Environent Variables
+### Environment Variables
 Tests require access tokens, usernames, passwords, etc., which we store in environment variables.

 The environment variable `NAMESPACE` must be defined in your shell running the tests.
 This variable defines the data commons to run the test on.
 Note that this variable must be a variable in your shell, not in your auto-qa-config file (explained below).